 The most important point is that what you can claim depends on your employment status.
 The information in this article is for junior doctors on a training contract or recently qualified GP or Consultants.
 If you have been a Consultant, GP, Salaried GP, GP locum or locum doctor for a while the rules on what can be claimed are different and we would strongly advise using a specialist medical accountant.

 We’re often asked if there’s a definitive list of what doctors can claim tax rebates on.
-There isn’t as such, but HMRC does have a list of professional bodies approved for tax relief which is accessible here HMRC List 3.
+There isn’t as such, but HMRC does have a list of professional bodies approved for tax relief (List 3).
+Our free tax rebate guide helps you search this list so you claim back as much as possible.
+You can download your free guide here.

 However List 3 isn’t very intuitive to search.
 For example the GMC appears in the M section as “Medical Council General”.
 Similarly, the BMA appears in the M section as “Medical Association British”.
 This makes it tricky to use, but our free guides give you speciality specific guidance on what you can claim to make things easier.